Pushouts of affine algebraic sets: Subalgebras containing an ideal

-\begin{prop} Suppose $S \subseteq B$ are rings ($R-$algebras) such that there exists a finitely generated ideal $I \subseteq B$ with the property that $B/I$ is a finitely generated $S-$module and that all its elements are nilpotent, in effect $B$ is a finitely generated $S-$module. \end{prop} \begin{proof} At first, use that $I$ is finitely generated and all its elements are nilpotent to find the smallest $m \in \mathbb{N}$ such that $I^m = 0$.
+\begin{proposition} Suppose $S \subseteq B$ is an extension of rings ($R-$algebras) such that there exists a finitely generated ideal $I \subseteq B$.
+If $B/I$ is finitely generated as a $B-$module and, when viewed as a ring, all its elements are nilpotent, then $B$ is a finitely generated $S-$module. \end{proposition} \begin{proof} At first, we use the fact that $I$ is finitely generated and all its elements are nilpotent to find the smallest $m \in \mathbb{N}$ such that $I^m = 0$.